FusionAuth/fusionauth-site/site/_posts/2020-05-06-using-java-to-manage-fusionauth.md

 }
 ```

-If you run the above code, and the request is successful, it'll reactivate the application and output its details on the console.
+If you run the above code, and the request is successful, it'll reactivate the application.
+You'll also get the bonus of its details on the console.

 ## Deleting an application

 Lastly, let's see how to delete an application from FusionAuth.
 To do this, we'll use the `deleteApplication` method and provide the ID of the application as its parameter.

 Remember that this method permanently deletes the application from FusionAuth.
 So, you need to use it cautiously.
+Most of the time the better choice is to deactivate the application.
+But maybe you are no longer in the todo app business and want to remove it from your servers.

 Here is the code: